semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### The actions and rules of use

-- `Deselect all` deselects all selected rows (on any page).
+- "Deselect all" deselects all selected rows (on any page).
-- `Select all` is not an obvious action, so we recommend avoiding this and using the following instead.
+- "Select all" is not an obvious action, so we recommend avoiding this and using the following instead.
-- `Select all on page (N)` selects all rows on the current page of the table.
+- "Select all on page (N)" selects all rows on the current page of the table.
-- `Select all on table (N)` selects all rows in the table.
+- "Select all on table (N)" selects all rows in the table.

 Use no more than 3-5 actions, which are the most popular among actions on the table rows.